ctlaltdefeat/mpv-open-imdb-page/README.md

 The script is tested on Windows and Linux, and should work on any platform with the dependencies correctly installed.

+## Python and Packages

 You need Python 3 installed and in path, as well as the modules ```guessit``` and ```imdbpy```.
 The latest git version of ```imdbpy``` should be used:

 ```sh
 pip install guessit
 pip install git+https://github.com/alberanid/imdbpy
 ```

+## mpv

+The script won't load for any mpv build below v0.33.1 (Apr 05, 2021).
+Since that release includes security fixes, you should upgrade to the [newest version](https://mpv.io/installation/) anyways.
+Note that the default repos of Debian/Ubuntu are often outdated.

 # Install